cara-tm/jra_ext_link/README.md

 Fork of jra_ext_link TXP plugin by © Jean Rajotte

 New attribute added "all" (boolean): sets to 1 rewrite all links without the need to add a class name.
 New all links contains a rel="nofollow" and a target="_blank" *excepted* links for the current website.
+Perfect for copy editors who remain focused on their texts without the headache.

 # Example 1 (Simple) with default "class" attribute: